yetithefoot/devops-challenge/README.md

 • We want to deploy this app and all required dependencies in a easiest way.
 Docker/compose is a good choice.
 • We want to collect as much logs as possible in a unified way, in centralized place.
 Main goal here is to not miss something important and discover them easily during post-mortem.
 • We want to monitor our infrastructure and get notified if something goes probably wrong.
 Simple email alert is a good choice.
+• We want to know which endpoints are used — path and HTTP-response code are enough.

 ## What you need to do
 • Dockerize an app and run it together with MongoDB via docker-compose.